-Mr. Speaker, during the year under review, the Secretariat held stakeholder workshops in the Partners States to sensitize teacher educators on the alignment of national curricula to the Approved EAC Harmonized Structures and Frameworks.
+93.Mr.
+Speaker, during the year under review, the Secretariat held stakeholder workshops in the Partners States to sensitize teacher educators on the alignment of national curricula to the Approved EAC Harmonized Structures and Frameworks.
 The workshops were also to develop criteria and guidelines for developing training materials and assessment tools for the aligned harmonized curriculum.
 In addition, stakeholder workshops were also held in the Partner States to align national examination rules and regulations to the harmonized EAC examination guidelines and frameworks.

-Mr. Speaker, the Partner States have negotiated and signed Mutual Recognition Agreements (MRAs) in accordance with Article 11 of the EAC Common Markets Protocol (CMP) to facilitate mobility of professionals and trade in services.
-So four far.
-MRAs have been signed (Accountants, Architects, Engineers and Veterinarians), two are awaiting signing (Advocates and Land Surveyors).
+94.Mr.
+Speaker, the Partner States have negotiated and signed Mutual Recognition Agreements (MRAs) in accordance with Article 11 of the EAC Common Markets Protocol (CMP) to facilitate mobility of professionals and trade in services.
+So far, four MRAs have been signed (Accountants, Architects, Engineers and Veterinarians), two are awaiting signing (Advocates and Land Surveyors).
 In the year under review, sensitization meetings for the MRAs for Pharmacists were undertaken in the Partner States.
 The next step is to set off the negotiations.
 Over the same period, a pilot internship program was undertaken within the MRAs for Veterinarians.
-The outcomes were encouraging and demonstrated the need for mobility facilitating the of young professionals.
+The outcomes were encouraging and demonstrated the need for facilitating the mobility of young professionals.
 A study undertaken by the EAC during the year under review on the implementation of the MRAs indicated that the MRAs were still faced with several challenges.
 These included low levels of mobility within the signed MRAs, low levels of awareness of the MRAs, challenges with data and restrictive legislative frameworks in the Partner States that impeded mobility.
 The development of Annex VII of the Common Market Protocol, which will provide a legal framework for the MRAs, is nearing completion.
 During its meeting held from 21st - 25th May 2018, the 14th Sectoral Council on Education, Science and Technology, Culture and Sports directed the Secretariat to implement the outcomes of the study on implementation of the MRAs by June 2019.

-Mr. Speaker, for the past 14 years, the EAC Secretariat has been undertaking the EAC students' essay writing competition as part of the broader EAC outreach programme and from the need to involve the students in the activities of the Community as well as foster an East African identity.
+95.Mr.
+Speaker, for the past 14 years, the EAC Secretariat has EAC students' undertaking the essay been competition as part of the broader EAC outreach programme and also from the need to involve the students in the activities of the Community as well as foster an East African identity.
 During the year under review, the Essay Writing Competition was held as planned.
 The winning student was Mr. Michael Msafiri Nyaruga from Kibaha Secondary School, Tanzania.
-The national awards to the winning students schools and were undertaken.
+The national awards to the winning students and schools were undertaken.
 The regional awards will take place during the next Summit of the EAC Heads of State.
 The Essay Writing Competition for 2018 is already underway.

-Mr. Speaker, the Secretariat will focus on Technical Vocational Education Training (TVET) due to its strategic role in developing a workforce able to respond to the needs of the Community.
-While the Partner States economies continue to experience a serious deficit in technical skills, TVET training institutions remain substantially underutilized.
-The Secretariat will work with TVET TECHOM on the completion and operationalization of the TVET harmonization strategy.
+96.Mr.
+Speaker, the Secretariat will focus on Technical Vocational Education Training (TVET) due to its strategic role in developing a workforce able to respond to the needs of the Community.
+While the Partner States economies continue to experience a serious deficit in technical skills, TVET training institutions remain substantially under utilized.
+The will work with TVET TECHOM Secretariat TVET operationalization completion and of the harmonization strategy.
 The Secretariat will also focus on fast-tracking the participation of the Republic of South Sudan in the education programmes.